NrdyBhu1/easymake/README.md

 # Easymake

-A simple and lightweight alternative to Make or CMake.
+A simple, lightweight and open-sourced alternative to Make or CMake.

 ## Installation